 Out of the Lowest Quartile group, calculate those who achieved growth levels on the ELA portion of state’s summative assessment that meet the definitions of Keeping Up, Catching Up, and Very High Growth.
 Repeat for the math assessment.

-Calculate the Lowest Quartile SPI score in math and ELA, respectively, by dividing the number of students in the Lowest Quartile by the number of students in the Lowest Quartile who met growth expectations.
+Calculate the percent meeting growth expectations in the Lowest Quartile group in math and ELA, respectively, by dividing the number of students in the Lowest Quartile who met growth expectations by the number of students in the Lowest Quartile group.

+Calculate the number of SPI points earned for the All Students and Lowest Quartile subgroups in ELA and math, respectively, by multiplying the percent meeting growth expectations by the number of points possible

 Add together the SPI points for the All Students ELA and math to the Lowest Quartile ELA and math to arrive at the final Academic Growth SPI score.

 Sample Distribution Chart: